AriFordsham/GHCWiki/welcome.md

 # Final thoughts

 This is not only a milestone for the GitLab migration but also for GHC itself.
-For the first time GHC has fully-automated testing and release generation across the full range of Tier 1 configurations it supports, with passing CI in all cases.
+For the first time GHC has fully-automated testing, proposed patch CI, and release generation across the full range of Tier 1 configurations it supports, with passing builds in all cases.

-We are very excited to begin this next chapter of GHC's development and are looking forward to hearing how we can improve our new infrastructure.
+We are very excited to begin this next chapter of GHC's development and are looking forward to your feedback on how we can further improve our new infrastructure.
 Onward and upwards!